carolinamattsson/follow-the-money/README.md

 possible to define a network boundary so long as there are some transaction types that users are *not* allowed to make.
-For example, a user would never show up as the source for a transaction `type` we know to be a cash-in `deposit` or the recipient of a transaction `type` we know to be a purchase and a point of sale.
+For example, a user would never show up as the source for a transaction `type` we know to be a cash-in `deposit` or the recipient of a transaction `type` we know to be a purchase at a point of sale.
 Defining an `inferred_accounts` boundary also requires a list of account categories (`account_following`) that will be considered user-facing accounts.
 However, these categories will be inferred using the mapping (`account_categories`).
 Some accounts